jingli-wtbox/NLP-Tunnel-Vision/README.md

 - [ ] Optimize the prompt for model fine-tuning
 - [ ] Try different window sizes for the model
 - [ ] Create UI for comment generation

+## Bugs 🐞
+- [ ] The project docker image is build using python 3.10, however, the Paperspace deployment is using python 3.8 because of the Paperspace SDK.
+Therefore, the project docker image should be built using python 3.8 in the future.